Practise the chromatic and sweeping exercises with different rhythms!

 These rhythms are used extensively in popular music so your ability to play them accurately is vital.

-Say the rhythms out loud before you start the exercise for maximum results.
+Say the rhythms out loud using syllables (see Guitar Conspiracy) before you play the exercise for maximum results.

-Spyder 14 use a rhythmical cluster of: 1 dotted 8th note, 1 16th, push BPM!
+- Exercise 14 use a rhythmical cluster of one dotted 8th note, one 16th, push BPM!

-These Chromatic Exercises work on accuracy, sweeping and speed.
+These chromatic and sweeping exercises worked on accuracy, sweeping and speed.